 - Impact strength

 One other advantage of conventional sintering is the ability to sinter-harden the PM part during the sintering process.
 Sinter hardening is a process that effectively merges sintering and heat treating into one operation.
-With the advent of ultra-high temperature sintering and the unique alloying opportunities that it presents, sinter-hardening can be achieved even after sintering at this high temperature.
+With the advent of ultra-high temperature sintering and its unique alloying opportunities, sinter-hardening can be achieved even after sintering at this high temperature.
 This creates a unique opportunity to have the best of both worlds: high levels of performance with the added advantage of no secondary heat treatment (win-win).

 Aim for the Best with UHTS